 Why It’s Important To Send a Follow-Up Email

-Like baseball, network relationship management is a game of inches where the difference between winning and losing is rarely decided by grand gestures; more often than not, the winner is the person who took the small extra steps.
+Grand gestures rarely decide the difference between winning and losing; more often than not, the winner is the person who took the small extra steps.

 This is especially true if you’re competing in a commoditized market where the difference between you and your competitor is marginal.
 Think of sending follow-up emails as one of those small extra steps that can make the difference between victory and defeat.